fleetdm/fleet/handbook/product/README.md

 ## Prioritizing bugs
 Bugs are always prioritized.
 (Fleet takes quality and stability [very seriously](https://fleetdm.com/handbook/company/why-this-way#why-spend-so-much-energy-responding-to-every-potential-production-incident).)

 If a bug is unreleased or [critical](https://fleetdm.com/handbook/engineering#critical-bugs), it is addressed in the current sprint.
-Otherwise, it may be prioritized in the Estimated for the next sprint.
+Otherwise, it may be prioritized and estimated for the next sprint.
 If a bug [requires drafting](https://fleetdm.com/handbook/engineering#in-product-drafting-as-needed) to determine the expected functionality, the bug should undergo [expedited drafting](#expedited-drafting).

 If a bug is not addressed within six weeks, it is [sent to the product team for triage](https://fleetdm.com/handbook/engineering#in-engineering).
 Each sprint, the Head of Product meets with the group product managers to review these bugs (churned bug review).
 In this session, bugs are categorized as follows:
 - **Continue**: the bug should be prioritized in the next sprint.